- Home

 Med-Pay would typically pay the hospital the $800 remaining balance, thereby covering the 20% not paid by P.I.P. minus the $500 P.I.P. deductible.

-Since Med-Pay is not dependent on fault, they may pay out towards your friends medical expenses (the total amount they may pay is limited based on the policy limits) whether or not the driver is at fault.
+Since Med-Pay is not dependent on fault, it may pay towards your friend’s medical expenses (the total amount they may pay is limited based on the policy limits) whether or not the driver is at fault.

 Personal Injury Protection

-The state of Florida requires personal injury protection (no fault) auto insurance (also referred to a P.I.P.) to be purchased by all owners of motor vehicles registered in the state.
-Florida is one of the US states that require Personal Injury Protection (also called a “no-fault” State).
-There are differences in the minimum P.I.P. coverage required based on each state and their local laws, so be sure to familiarize yourself with your States requirements, if you live in a no-fault state other than Florida.
+The state of Florida requires Personal Injury Protection (no-fault) auto insurance (also referred to as P.I.P.) to be purchased by all owners of motor vehicles registered in the state.
+Florida is one of the US states that require Personal Injury Protection (also called a “no-fault” state).
+There are differences in the minimum P.I.P. coverage required based on each state and their local laws, so be sure to familiarize yourself with your state’s requirements if you live in a no-fault state other than Florida.

-The goal of the state legislators was to require that injured drivers had up to $10,000 in quick medical coverage without having to establish fault in the courts.
-Thus it’s also known as “no-fault” insurance.
+The goal of the state legislators was to require that injured drivers have up to $10,000 in quick medical coverage without having to establish fault in the courts.
+Thus, it’s also known as “no-fault” insurance.
 You might also hear people refer to Florida as a “no-fault” state.
-Their intention was to accelerate payments to injured drivers as well as free up the courts time by limiting the individual’s right to sue other drivers who crash into them.
-By requiring individuals to purchase PIP coverage the State has made individuals financially responsible for their own injuries in an accident regardless of fault.
+Their intention was to accelerate payments to injured drivers as well as free up the court’s time by limiting the individual’s right to sue other drivers who crash into them.
+By requiring individuals to purchase P.I.P. coverage, the state has made individuals financially responsible for their own injuries in an accident, regardless of fault.

 In the event that you should ever need to use your Personal Injury Protection, you should be aware that it may cover medical and rehabilitative expenses, replacement services, and funeral expenses.
 It also may pay for loss of income if you are injured in an auto accident and are unable to work.
 Keep in mind this dollar amount is limited to $10,000 or based on the amounts determined in the P.I.P. policy.